mcred89/gremlin-poc/README.md

 ### ip-by-geo

 - Takes /{ip-seperated-with-dashes}
-- Returns `{time: "HH:MM:SS"}` with your local times, based on your IP's TZ.
+- Returns `{time: "HH:MM:SS"}` with your local time, based on your IP's TZ.

 Build commands: